sagar-jadhav/docker-examples/lab_sessions/Dockerize_Shell_Script_Lab_1.md

-# Dockerize Shell Script Simple
+# Dockerize Shell Script Lab 1
 In this lab session we are going to dockerize shell script
 ## Step 1 :- Write the simple shell script
 In this step we are going to write simple shell script which take run time arguments <br/>